-The new National Weather Service Climate Prediction Center seasonal outlook just dropped for fall 2024, and it does not look fun for Colorado.
+The National Weather Service Climate Prediction Center seasonal outlook has dropped for fall 2024, and it does not look fun for Colorado.

-Those craving a brisk autumn of cozying up around a fire and hot beverages on cool nights will likely have to wait another few months.
+Leaves are about to change across the state, but those craving a brisk autumn of cozying up around a fire on cool nights will likely have to wait another few months for flannels and cider.
 The NWS's prediction for September shows almost everywhere in the country experiencing above-normal temperatures.

-Following the hottest July on record around the globe, Colorado has a 60 percent chance of hotter-than-normal temperatures in September, according to estimates.
+Following the hottest July on record around the globe and a hotter-than-average August, Colorado has a 60 percent chance of hot temperatures in September, according to estimates.

 "The probability of above-normal temperatures exceeds 60 percent for a large area of the West, from the Four Corners region to the eastern Great Basin and central Rockies, where dynamical models, statistical models, and decadal trends all indicate a strong temperature signal," the Climate Prediction Center explains.